Joecstarr/thesis/sections/introduction/applications.md

 ````

 @fig-intro-solar_braid.
 An accessible introduction to the theory of braids can
 be found in Birman's "Braids: A survey" [@birman2005braids].
-For further reading
-on the braid theory of solar flares reference `@@@missing`.

 ### Tangles in DNA